happybird22/toolkit/README.md

 🧠 Project Overview
-D&D Community Toolkit is a React-based application that helps players and Dungeon Masters quickly find and save useful Dungeons & Dragons 5e resources.
-This includes spells, class information, and core rules via a 3rd-party API.
-The goal is to provide an easy-to-use tool that can eventually be integrated into the “Helpful Hints” section of the Dungeons Not Dating capstone project.
+D&D Community Toolkit is a React-based application that helps players and Dungeon Masters streamline their sessions.
+The toolkit currently provides a Combat Tracker and a Spell Library with detailed spell information.
+The uses an API to retrieve D&D 5e spell data, and all state is managed using React hooks and the useReducer pattern where appropriate.
+This app was designed to integrate with the broader Dungeons Not Dating ecosystem.

 ✅ Assignment Requirements Checklist
 Requirement	Completed